-Field Description Job name The name of the Spark job.
-Hadoop server The list of configured Hadoop servers.
+Field Description Description Job name The name of the The name of the Spark job.
+Hadoop server The list of configu The list of configured Hadoop servers.
 For information about mapping HDFS file servers through Management Console, see the Administration Guide .
-Jar path The path of the relevant JAR file for the Spark job to run.
+Jar path · The path of the relevant JAR file for the Spark job to run.
 Note: The Jar path must point to a directory on the Spectrum server machine.
 Job type Select one of: Spectrum To run any one of the Spectrum Big Data Quality SDK jobs, select Spectrum.
 On selecting Spectrum, the field Spectrum jobs is displayed.
 Generic To specify additional properties for any external job, select Generic.

-Spectrum jobs Select one Spectrum job from the list of Spectrum Big Data Quality SDK jobs.
-On selecting the desired Spectrum job: 1.
-The fields Job name, Class name, and Arguments are auto-populated.
+Field Description Spectrum jobs Select the required job from the list of Spectrum Big Data Quality SDK jobs.
+The list includes these jobs: · Address Validation · Advanced Transformer · Best of Breed · Duplicate Syncronization Filter Groovy Intraflow Match · Interflow Match Joiner · Match Key Generator · Open Name Parser · Open Parser · Table Lookup · Transactional Match · Validate Address · Validate Address Global On selecting the desired Spectrum job: The fields Job name, Class name, and Arguments are auto-populated.
 All the auto-populated fields can be edited as required, except Class name.
 Important: For the selected Spectrum job, the auto-populated Class name must not be edited, else the job cannot run.
-2. The Properties grid is auto-populated with the required configuration properties of the selected Spectrum job, with their default values.
+The Properties grid is auto-populated with the required configuration properties of the selected Spectrum job, with their default values.
 You can add or import more properties as well as modify the auto-populated properties, as required.
-Class name The fully qualified name of the driver class of the job.
-Arguments The space-separated list of arguments.
-These are passed to the driver class at runtime to run the job.
-For example, 23Dec2016 /home/Hadoop/EYInc.txt Those variables can be passed as arguments, which are defined to accept runtime values either in the source stage or this current stage of the process flow.